pkaminski/nodefire/README.md

  * @param {boolean} enable Whether to enable or disable logging.
  */
 static enableFirebaseLogging(enable)

 /**
+ * Turns debugging of permission denied errors on and off for the database this ref is attached
+ * to.
+When turned on, permission denied errors will have an additional permissionTrace property
+ * with a human-readable description of which security rules failed.
+There's no performance
+ * penalty to turning this on until a permission actually gets denied.
+ * @param {string} legacySecret A legacy database secret, needed to access the old API that allows
+ *     simulating request with debug feedback.
+Pass a falsy value to turn off debugging.
+ */
+enablePermissionDebugging(legacySecret)

+/**
  * Adds an intercepting callback before all NodeFire database operations.
 This callback can